Skip to content

 • they have a efficiency parameter (e.g. 0.9 for 90% efficiency).

-It is also necessary to create the relationships connection__node__node for east_north | east | north, west_north | west | north and west_east | west | east.
+It is also necessary to create the entities connection__node__node for east_north | east | north, west_north | west | north and west_east | west | east.

 The north node has the lowest upward penalty, so the model will prefer to use that whenever the coal and wind units cannot meet all the demand.
 Sometimes the existing capacity of the new connections will not be sufficient to carry all the needed power, since both generators are producing to the west node.
 Commit, execute and explore.